markjnkim/es_mod/02-css/content/lesson-4-queries.md

 - **Reach Out**: This section actually didn't need much except to allow the Google Map to get its own row.
 We achieved that by using `flex: 1 100%` so the first two can share a row with more space and the map gets pushed down, creating a more unique layout than the others.

 Now that we have the site looking good for smaller screens and regular sized browser screens, we should turn our attention to what it looks like when it gets down to the tablet range.
-Open up Chrome DevTools and resize the browser window until it's around 768 pixels wide and you'll notice that our "What You Do" and "Service Plans" sections are getting a little tight.
+Open up Chrome DevTools and use the device emulator to see how it looks on an iPad or Galaxy Tablet.
+You'll notice that our "What You Do" and "Service Plans" sections are getting a little tight.
 Everything else looks good still because of what we just did for the 980 pixel breakpoint, but we now need to make some adjustments two these two sections that went untouched previously.

 We're going to adjust those two sections so the site will look like this on an iPad or any device up to 768 pixels wide: